-- Your country's customs agency initiates the actual return when the tracker displays "Dispatch to Country of Destination" in Phase 2.
-If your tracked parcel shows otherwise, it means that the package is still in the process of being returned and has not reached back to us.
+- Your country's customs agency starts the actual return when the tracker displays "Dispatch to Country of Destination" in Phase 2.
+If your tracked parcel shows otherwise, it means that the package is still being returned and has not reached back to us.

-- Returned packages can take weeks or months to reach us, depending on how your country's customs agency handle the returns.
+- Returned packages can take weeks or months to reach us, depending on how your country's customs agency handles the returns.
 For more information, contact your local Post or Customs agency.

 - We have received your return parcel when the tracker says either of the following and the Location is PHILIPPINES.
-It is at this stage that refunds (if applicable) will be processed.
+It is at this stage that we process refunds (if applicable).

 - "Receive item at Delivery Office" (returned parcel is already available for pickup)